jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-112.md

 1. One cause, which consists in the matter of one vortex being impeded by the presence of neighboring vortices from spreading towards another, does not apply universally.

-For example, if the air-aether of `Vortex S` is pressed on both sides by `Vortex L` and `N` to prevent it from proceeding further towards D, it cannot similarly be prevented by vortex D from spreading towards L and N, nor by any others except those closest to it in proportion to their size.
+For example, if the air-aether of `Vortex S` is pressed on both sides by `Vortex L` and `N` to prevent it from proceeding further towards `D`, it cannot similarly be prevented by vortex D from spreading towards L and N, nor by any others except those closest to it in proportion to their size.
 Therefore, it does not apply to the very closest vortices.

 2. The other cause, which is that the matter of the first element forming the star in the center of each vortex repels the globules of the second element surrounding it towards other neighboring vortices, applies to all those vortices whose stars are not enveloped by spots.